EduardoSuja/Assignment-course-3/README.md

 ### Step 5: average of each variable for activity and subject
 Finally, I just have to  summarise the data to get the means.
 I used the command aggregate, from the stats library.
-The result is a data frame of 180 observations, corresponding to each combination of subject (30 subjects) and activities (6 activities), that is 30 x 6 = 180, and 68 variables.
+The result is a data frame of 180 observations, corresponding to each combination of subject (30 subjects) and activities (6 activities), that is 30 x 6 = 180, and 69 variables, including the subject and the activity variables.

 ### Final step
 We just have to write the data frame created, as "summarised_data.txt", via the command write.table.